marinone94/marinone94.github.io/_posts/2023-11-19-Path-to-AGI.md

 The chapter also raises questions about the set of tasks that constitute the generality criteria for AGI and the proportion of these tasks an AI system must master to achieve a certain level of generality.
 It suggests that the benchmark should include open-ended and interactive tasks, which, despite being challenging to measure, offer better ecological validity than traditional AI metrics.
 The authors propose that an AGI benchmark should be a living benchmark, adaptable to include new tasks and evolving standards, despite the inherent imperfections in measuring such complex concepts.

+They also raise an open question: when benchmarking performance, should AIs be allowed to use tools, including potentially AI-powered tools?
+Most likely, this choice should be task-dependent.

+One final note: systems that pass the large MAJORITY of the tasks associated with a certain AGI level should be considered to have reached such a level.

 ## Risk in Context: Autonomy and Human-AI Interaction

 Last, the paper highlights the importance of considering risk, including existential risks ("x-risk"), in the context of AGI development.
 It emphasizes the criticality of carefully chosen human-AI interaction paradigms for the safe and responsible deployment of advanced AI models.
 The authors underline the significance of sometimes opting for a "No AI" paradigm, particularly in situations where AI's involvement may not be desirable or safe, such as in certain educational, recreational, assessment, or safety-sensitive contexts.